 The front panels for the RLG-2 Loadgard and for the RLG-4 Loadgard are similar to each other.
-The main difference between the two is the number of digital display meters and vertical TREND DISPLAYS, corresponding to the two (2) or four (4) channels of operation.
+The main difference between the two is the number of digital display meters and vertical TREND DISPLAYS.

 The following illustration shows the front panel tonnage meter details and the various function selector buttons for the RLG-2 Loadgard.